MaxPolak04/Flask-app-learn/README.md

-This application is use to learn Python Flask
+This application is used to learn Python Flask